 For all unsupported borrowing incurred from 1 April 2008, the General Fund MRP will be based upon the estimated life of the assets which this borrowing is intended to finance (option 3).
+This will be done on an annuity basis equal to the average relevant PWLB rate for the year of expenditure starting in the year after the asset becomes operational.
+MRP on purchases of freehold land will be charged over 50 years.
+MRP on expenditure not related to fixed assets but which has been capitalised by regulation or direction will be charged over 20 years.

-No voluntary MRP is to be charged to the HRA in 2021/22.
-However, it is anticipated that the updated 30 year HRA business plan to be presented to the Housing Committee on 26 May 2021 will allow the £66.446 million debt taken as part of the move to HRA self-financing to be re-paid by 2049/50.
+No voluntary MRP is to be charged to the HRA in 2022/23.
+It is anticipated that the updated 30 year HRA Business Plan to be presented to Cabinet later in 2022 will allow the £66.4 million debt taken as part of the move to HRA self-financing to be fully re-paid by 2049/50.